ryanffrench/UWP104A-SJA-Data-Analysis/README.md

 **All 141 Y grades were assigned in Winter 2017 in ECS30 - Programming & Problem Solving (Robert Gysel): 141 Y grades

 TODO: get the rest of the data from the registrar.

+Additional Note: I cannot ensure the accuracy of the Fall 2022 - Spring 2025 converted to JSON.
+Other than that the "Y" category is properly carried over.
+Converting to JSON was a hacky way to get all the data in the same format.